-Space heating is by means of a gas fired central heating system with radiators located in the main apartments, other than the top floor, linked by copper piping.
-The radiators have individual thermostatic controls with the main thermostat in the ground floor hallway and a programmer in the utility room.
-The system is operated by means of a wall mounted 'Potterton Promax' boiler in the utility room.
-It is a condensing combi boiler which heats the hot water with no hot water storage tank required.
+Space heating is by means of a gas fired central heating system with radiators located in the main apartments linked by copper piping.
+The majority of radiators have individual thermostatic controls with the main thermostat in the ground floor hallway.
+There is a programmer in the top floor hallway.
+The system is operated by means of two wall mounted Viessmann central heating boilers, in the cellar, having fanned flues.
+They are condensing boilers.
+There is a hot water storage tank beside the boilers.